sylviezhang37/delphi/README.md

-# delphi
+# Delphi

-NJIT GirlHacks 2025
+**NJIT GirlHacks 2025 Project**

-What it does
+---

+## What It Does

-A mobile app where a blind/low-vision user can capture the environment, and the app will speak aloud the information on signs, flyers, labels, etc. detected in the image.
+A mobile app where blind or low-vision users can capture their environment, and the app will speak aloud the information on signs, flyers, labels, etc. detected in the image.

-⸻
+---

-Current Scope
+## Current Scope

-• Capture a single image from phone camera.
+- Capture a single image from the phone camera
-• Send image to backend via MCP server.
+- Send image to backend via MCP server
-• Backend runs OCR → extracts text.
+- Backend runs OCR via Gen AI → extracts descriptions
-• Return extracted text in JSON.
+- Return extracted text in JSON
-• App reads text aloud via TTS.
+- App reads text aloud via TTS

-⸻
+---

-How Components Work Together
+## How Components Work Together

-1. Frontend (React Native app)
+### 1. Frontend (React Native app)

-   • Camera: lets user take a photo.
+- **Camera**: lets user take a photo
-   • Networking: sends photo to backend MCP tool (ocr_signs).
+- **Networking**: sends photo to backend MCP server
-   • Speech: converts JSON text results → audio (via expo-speech).
+- **Speech**: converts backend JSON output → audio
+- **Accessibility**: announce new screen

-Input: user’s photo
+**Input**: user’s photo
-Output: spoken text
+**Output**: spoken text

-⸻
+---

-2. Backend (MCP server)
+### 2. Backend (MCP Server)

-   • MCP Tool (ocr_signs): exposed to frontend as a standard tool.
+- **MCP Portal**: exposed to frontend as a standard tool
-   • Orchestrator:
-   • Receives image from frontend.
-   • Preprocesses (resize/format).
-   • Runs OCR (EasyOCR/Tesseract).
-   • Packages results into clean JSON.

-Input: image from frontend
-Output: JSON { "texts": ["Free tutoring 5PM", "Exit"] }

-⸻

-3. CV Module (OCR)
-   • Uses a pre-trained OCR engine.
-   • Extracts text strings from the photo.
-   • Returns plain strings.

-⸻

-User Flow 1.
-User opens app and captures an image 2.
-App takes photo → sends to backend 3.
-Backend OCR extracts text → returns JSON 4.
-App reads aloud: “Free tutoring 5PM, Room 101.”
+- **Gemini API**: converts image to text and output a high-level and a detailed description